jim8220/ic_ib_nd/README.md

 ## on-site
-Modify machine_type, bg, rseed, model_type of baseline.yaml and run noise_detection.py
+Modify machine_type, bg, rseed, input_feature of baseline.yaml and run noise_detection.py

 results can be found in ./dataset_prepared/.../result/

 ## other site
-Modify machine_type, bg_from, bg_to, rseed, model_type of infer2others.yaml and run noise_detection_infer2others.py
+Modify machine_type, bg_from, bg_to, rseed, input_feature of infer2others.yaml and run noise_detection_infer2others.py

 results can be found in ./infer2others/.../result/

 ### draw
-Modify machine_type, bg, rseed, model_type of baseline.yaml and run draw.py
+Modify machine_type, bg, rseed, input_feature of baseline.yaml and run draw.py

 If you have any questions, please email to lasscap@kaist.ac.kr